 Requirements for the MFA Degree

 The MFA thesis, completed in the spring of your third year in the program, is a book-length manuscript suitable for publication.
 The minimum length for prose is 120 pages and the minimum length for poetry is 50 pages.
 (Some students, in consultation with their advisors, have completed multi-genre theses.)
-Feel free to consult the bound MFA theses on the bookshelf in the Director's office in 222 Lind.
+Feel free to consult the bound MFA theses on the bookshelf in the Assistant Director's office in 112 Pillsbury.

 The MFA booklist will consist of 20 books of your choice, books that have been particularly influential or useful to you in the composition of your work.
 The list must include at least one book from each genre.
 The booklist should be assembled during your first and second years in the program.
 Strive for a balanced list, keeping classic as well as contemporary works in mind.
 Please keep your thesis advisor updated on your progress assembling the booklist.